 Magistrate’s Complaints, Private Summons and Private Prosecutions in Singapore

-Magistrate’s Complaints (which may lead to private prosecutions) provide a remedy for the aggrieved party in the event that a non-arrestable offence might have been committed.
-If the Magistrate’s Complaint is successful, the offender may be sentenced and ordered to pay compensation to the victim.
+Magistrate’s Complaints provide a remedy for the aggrieved party in the event that a non-arrestable offence might have been committed but the offence was not taken up by the police for further investigation or prosecution.
+This is because Magistrate’s Complaints may lead to the police taking further action on the matter, or the commencing of private prosecutions (explained below), such that the offender may be sentenced and ordered to pay compensation to the aggrieved party.

 Should You File a Magistrate’s Complaint or a Civil Suit?